1609 17th St NW

 F-Sa open 24 hours

-Annie’s is also open 24 hours the night before all Federal Holidays!
+Annie’s is open 24 hours on Fridays, Saturdays and the night before all Federal Holidays!

 In 1948 George Katinas, the son of Greek immigrants, opened the Paramount Steak House.
 The restaurant was located at the corner of 17th and Church Streets in the Dupont Circle neighborhood of Washington, DC.

 George, with the help of his five sisters, successfully ran the restaurant and always welcomed the community with open arms.

 Annie and Sue, two of George’s sisters, both worked behind the bar.
 They were like night and day!
 Sue was pragmatic, meticulous and loving, Annie was vivacious, fun and known to entertain!
 Both women were huge draws for many patrons throughout the years.